redmix-run/redmix/docs/docs/deploy/introduction.md

 yarn rw setup deploy <provider>
 ```

-There are examples of deploying Redwood on other providers such as Google Cloud and direct to AWS.
-You can find more information by searching the [GitHub Issues](https://github.com/redwoodjs/redwood/issues) and [Forums](https://community.redwoodjs.com).
+There are examples of deploying Redmix on other providers such as Google Cloud and direct to AWS.
+You can find more information by searching the [RedwoodJS GitHub Issues](https://github.com/redwoodjs/redwood/issues) and [RedwoodJS Forums](https://community.redwoodjs.com).

 ## General Deployment Setup